OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

             self.nl_solver = NLGaussSeidel()
             self.nl_solver.options['atol'] = 1.0e-12

-As in our previous tutorial, we use `add` to add `Components` or `Systems` to a `Group.` The order you add them to your `Group` is the order they will execute by default.
-We intend to add a method to change the order before execution, but for now, it is important to be careful to add them in the correct order.
+We use `add` to add `Components` or `Systems` to a `Group.` The order you add them to your `Group` is the order they will execute, so it to add them in the correct order.
 Here, this means starting with the ParamComps, then adding our disciplines, and finishing with the objective and constraints.

 We have also decided to declare all of our connections to be implicit by using the `promotes` argument when we added any component.
 When you